Research

 Accounting for gene tree discordance in phylogenetic comparative methods

-Understanding macroevolutionary drivers of genome and transcriptome evolution
+Understanding macroevolutionary drivers of genome and karyotype evolution